The Orange Pill

 - One of the most exciting topics of the present day, grippingly explained

-Ijoma Mangold, born in 1971, is a journalist, literature critic and author.
+Ijoma Mangold, born in 1971, is a journalist, literary critic and author.
 He was literary editor in chief at DIE ZEIT and currently writes for the newspaper as a cultural-political correspondent.
 During lockdown, he immersed himself in the world of Bitcoin.
 Since then, he’s been able to see our own world from a different perspective.